This post may contain affiliate links. Learn more.

 You’ll find hyaluronic acid in the majority of cosmetic treatments because it increases moisture retention in the skin.
 It also helps skin to repair itself.

 Another reason to like CeraVe’s Daily Face and Body Moisturizer is that it has the National Eczema Association’s Seal of Acceptance.
-The NEA only awards its Seal to products that meet the criteria for use with eczema.
+The NEA only awards its Seal to products that meet their criteria for use with eczema.

 - Helps the skin maintain its natural protective barrier